Wynnum, Queensland: History

-On Saturday 9 January 1932, a stump-capping ceremony was held for a new Presbyterian Church in Tingal Road.
+On 9 January 1932, a stump-capping ceremony was held for a new Presbyterian Church in Tingal Road.
 The 1918 church was demolished so it might be remodelled as the new church.The Wynnum Seventh-day Adventist Church was established in late 1937 with the first minister being Pastor Septimus Wilfred Carr.
 Initially they met in private homes and then held at Wynnum RSL Hall and then at the Wynnum St Peters Church of England Hall.
 In 1947, a block of land was purchased at the corner of Sunflower and Carnation Street, Wynnum and in 1948 the Mitchelton Methodist Hall was purchased and moved to the site as the congregations' first church.

 On 21 August 1941, the Minister for Works and Education, Harry Bruce, laid the foundation stone for Wynnum State High School.
 The school was to occupy part of Russell Park (now Memorial Park) which had belonged to the Brisbane City Council.
 In return for giving up part of the park, the Queensland Government gave the council the land which is Primose Park today.
 Wynnum State High School was completed in time to open in February 1942, but, due to fears of a Japanese invasion, the Queensland Government delayed the re-opening of schools that year.
 The school finally opened on 2 March 1942, but it was not until Saturday 3 July 1943 that the school was officially opened by the Minister for Education, Arthur Jones.